The American Pit Corso is a mixed breed of dog that brings together the American Pit Bull Terrier and the Italian Cane Corso.

 The American Pit Corso’s Diet

-Of course, as we are dealing with a larger dog, then the amount of food that you need to give them on a daily basis is going to be bigger than normal.
+Of course, as we are dealing with a larger dog, then the amount of food that you need to give them daily is going to be bigger than normal.

-That being said, you still need to regulate things simply because it will be all too easy for them to become overweight in a short period of time.
+That being said, you still need to regulate things simply because it will be all too easy for them to become overweight in a short period.

 You need to be in control of what they are eating and do not just leave food lying out.